cmang/durdraw/README.md

 ## MEDIA AND THANKS

-If you write, podcast, vlog, or create content about Durdraw, or if you simply enjoy using it, I'd love to hear from you!
-Please reach out to me via the GitHub project page or at samfoster@gmail.com.

 Special thanks to the following individuals and organizations for featuring Durdraw in their content:

 Linux Magazine - https://www.linux-magazine.com/Issues/2024/281